pyapp-org/pyapp/docs/index.rst

 - Dependency Injection - Easy to use dependency injection without complicated setup.

+- Feature Flags - Simple methods to enable and disable features in your application at runtime.

 - Checks - A framework for checking settings are correct and environment is operating correctly (your ops team will love you)?